brooksn/resume/README.md

 Won 2nd place with an SMS-based server for delivering tailored energy-savings tips to offices for the [GreenGov Challenge](http://www.govops.ca.gov/#14669).

-- Evaluated the new California Open Data Portal for insights on meeting government sustainability goals.
+- Evaluated the new California Open Data Portal for insights into state sustainability goals.
 - Framed the project as tasks suited for the skills of the team and the limited time available.
 - Used Node.js, Postgres, Twilio, and other tools to build an SMS service.